enviroCar/envirocar-py/README.md

 The package requires a Python version >= 3.6.
 The package is available on the PyPI package manager and can be installed with the following command:

 ```
-pip install enpyrocar --upgrade
+pip install envirocar-py --upgrade
 ```

-To install enpyrocar in develop mode, use the following:
+To install envirocar-py in develop mode, use the following:

 ```
 python setup.py develop